Nathan Opoku

-Nathaniel Opoku is a Ghanaian professional footballer who plays as a forward or an attacking midfielder for EFL League Two club Newport County, on loan from EFL Championship club Leicester City.
+Nathaniel Opoku (born 22 July 2001) is a Ghanaian professional footballer who plays as a forward for club Northampton Town.

 Early life

 Opoku started playing football in Ghana with the FDM Field Masters where he was a teammate of Kamal Sowah.

 Career

 College in United States

 Opoku played for Lindsey Wilson College in Columbia, Kentucky, where he scored 19 goals and five assists in 19 games in 2021.

 In 2022, Opoku transferred to Syracuse University, where he became a prominent striker in the Atlantic Coast Conference under head coach Ian McIntyre.
 He helped Syracuse Orange men's soccer team win the National Championship in the 2022 NCAA Division I men's soccer tournament, scoring in the final before they defeated eight-time NCAA Champions Indiana 7-6 on penalties.
 He totaled 11 goals and eight assists in 25 matches for Syracuse.
 At the end of the 2022 season, Opoku was named to United Soccer Coaches’ Third-Team All-America and All-ACC First Team as well as he was the NCAA College Cup Most Outstanding Offensive Player, 2022 NCAA All-Tournament Team honoree.